sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/search/perf.md

-# Search Scaling to 500k Repos
+search-and-replace-testsearch-and-replace-test# Search Scaling to 500k Repos

 This document is a living document which summarises the current state of this project as well as containing a work log.